Bug report #20053

 Great if you have find the solutions.

-#7 Updated by Alessandro Pasotti over 1 year ago
+#7 Updated by Alessandro Pasotti about 4 years ago

 - Resolution set to fixed/implemented